 And be sure to check out the many tiny (and frequently contradictory) vocal lessons offered all over Youtube; comparing them can be very instructive.
+Listen to opera singers.

 In future pages, I will share more about starting voice students, and how they can be a very fun addition to your music studio.